Medicine Hat Transit

 Medicine Hat Transit is the municipal public transportation system operated by Medicine Hat, a small city in southeastern Alberta, Canada.
 Service is available and accessible to all residents of the community, including specialized transit for persons with disabilities; all of the MHT fleet is fully wheelchair-accessible.
+In 2022, Medicine Hat transit began transitioning a portion of its fleet to electric vehicles as part of a municipal sustainability initiative.
+The plan aims to reduce emission and operational fuel costs while improving long term environmental outcome for the city.
+The first electric buses were introduced to regular services in early 2023.

 History

 In the 1950s local bus service was provided by Blair's Bus Lines, which was superseded by Medicine Hat Transportation Company, until 1972, when city-owned Medicine Hat Transit commenced operation of the current system.
 Starting in October 2008 Medicine Hat Transit began a transformation, with new routes and schedules and a fleet makeover and rebranding.

 Services

 Peak-service bus routes are scheduled to operate on weekdays between 6:45 am and 6:45 pm.
 Non-peak routes extend operations until 10:45 pm on weekdays and all day Saturday, with Sunday service 8:15 am– 7:15pm & holiday service provided between 10:15 am and 6:15 pm.

 Specialized paratransit is available for people who can't use regular transit, a service for which they must be registered.
 Hours of operation are Monday to Saturday between 6:45 a.m. and 7:00 p.m. and all trips must be booked the day before.